LSSTScienceCollaborations/ObservingStrategy/commissioning/README.md

 # Suggestions for Commissioning Observations

-While we write down our science cases and code up their metrics and Figures of Merit, we can also think about which kind of observations we want during commissioning to prepare for doing science when the full starts.
+While we write down our science cases and code up their metrics and Figures of Merit, we can also think about which kinds of observations we want during commissioning to prepare for doing science when the full starts.